SziluBe/topics_in_or/README.md

-# The deliverable for the Mid-project report is the file som_timetabling.xml
+# The deliverable for the Mid-project report is the file som_timetabling.xml, see branch "mid-project" for last version before deadline